top of page

 2. Thumb Sucking or Pacifier Use

-Extended sucking habits can push upper teeth forward and influence bite development.
+Extended sucking habits can push upper teeth forward and influence how the bite develops over time.

 3. Tongue Thrusting